FuelLabs/sway-nightly-binaries/README.md

 If you would like a binary for a different target, please send an email to contact@fuel.sh.

+# Getting Started

+The latest documentation for getting started developing smart contracts in Sway can be found here: https://fuellabs.github.io/sway/latest.

 # Recommended Configuration

 The following pairs of fuel-core and Sway toolchain versions are recommended.